-I, , hereby certify that I have read and under agree to abide by the policies, p is PsyD Program Policies and Procedures Handbook.
-I here procedures, and guidelines outlined in this handbook.
-I under tin dismissal from the PsyD program at the University of L erstand Student signature Date Disclaimer : Students may emai l the above completed statement from their university emai 1 in

-Disclaimer: Students may email the above completed statement from their university email in lieu of signing and returning a copy of the form.
+,, hereby certify that I have read and understand he information contained in this PsyD Program Policies and Procedures Handbook.
+I hereby edures, and guidelines outlined in this handbook.
+I underst dismissal from the PsyD program at the University of La tand Student signature Date Disclaimer : Students may email the e above completed statement from their university email in 1 lieu of signing and returning a copy of the form.